 - Share our electronic resource database with those who could benefit from the information

-- If you are familiar with an adult service or TAY program we should add to our resource database or we should partner with, please contact Tim Stempel, LCSW, Clinical Project Manager at (858) 634-8330 or firstname.lastname@example.org
+- If you are familiar with an adult service or TAY program we should add to our resource database or we should partner with, please contact Joseph Remaley, ASW Transition Coordinator at (858) 569-2128 or firstname.lastname@example.org.

 It’s truly time that as a community we recognize the need to rally together to create the integrated processes, systems and holistic methodology to help all youth succeed.
 An investment in these efforts to benefit San Diego’s most vulnerable youth will reap great benefits, not only for the families at the Center, but also to our community at large.